Wales Rally GB: 2020s

 Rally GB was one of several World Championship rallies cancelled due to the COVID-19 pandemic in 2020, marking the first time in the history of the series that a round in Britain had not been held.
 A proposed move to Northern Ireland was scrapped for 2021 after the prospective organisers failed to reach an agreement with local government to host the rally.
 As a result Rally GB was replaced by the Belgian Ypres Rally on the 2021 calendar.
 Despite further attempts by Motorsport UK to organise a rally, it did not appear on the 2022, 2023, 2024, 2025 or 2026 calendars.

-Despite the cancellation of Wales Rally GB in 2020, there are proposals to ressurect Rally GB to a new base in the country of Scotland for 2026.
+After a six-year absence from the schedule, Rally GB was resurrected as Rally Scotland for the 2027 season.

 Character

-Road Profile
+Road profile

 British forest stages feature relatively high average speeds, although for the most part not as fast as those of Scandinavia.
 The crests are also not as sharp and there are little-to-no natural jumps or yumps.

 The stages throughout the country alternate between more natural long, sweeping corners and others with man-made long straights and angular corners.

 The roads are commonly smooth and all feature a hard base and minimal loose surface material.
 That being said Kielder stages are rougher and more abrasive, as well as being heavily built-up in the centre and cambered towards the edges.

 Road width varies throughout the country.
 Stages in North Wales and the Lake District are typically narrow, whilst those of South Wales and Kielder are much wider.